-Hunger in Central and Northern New York 2010
+The Scope of Hunger in Central and Northern New York 2013

 The study is important for many reasons including 1) it provides Food Bank with in-depth information about who in our communities is struggling with food insecurity and 2) it provides evidence to support the need for anti-hunger policies and legislation when speaking with elected officials.

 Among the thousands of people who depend on charitable food programs in central and northern New York:

 - 30% of emergency food recipients are children under the age of 18

 - 32% have at least one employed family member

 - Of those unemployed, 68% have been unemployed for more than two years